iclr-blogposts/2025/_posts/2025-04-28-positional-embedding.md

 {% include figure.html path="assets/img/2025-04-28-positional-embedding/ALiBi1.png" class="img-fluid" %}
 <div class="caption">
     Figure 4: Visualization of ALiBi's attention computation mechanism.
 The method introduces a head-specific linear bias matrix (right) that gets added element-wise to the standard query-key dot product attention scores (left).
 This bias injection occurs before the softmax operation, while preserving the remaining transformer architecture.
 The bias strength is controlled by a  $m$, which is predetermined for each attention head.
+Inspired from <d-cite key="press2021train"></d-cite>
 </div>

 ### What is $$\textbf{m}$$ ?